odea-project/qAlgorithms/README.md

 qAlgorithms is a command line utility which reads mzML files and outputs them as csv.
 You can select individual files or an entire directory to search for mzML files recursively.
-All output is written into one folder, which you also must specify.
+All output is written into one directory, which you also must specify.
 Below are some commands you will likely use:

-`./qAlgorithms.exe -h` - Display the help menu, listing all availvable options.
+`./qAlgorithms.exe -h` - Display the help menu, listing all availvable options. (currently, executing qAlgorithms without any options also opens the help menu).

-`./qAlgorithms.exe -i C:/example/path/measurement.mzML -o ../my/results -printpeaks` -
+`./qAlgorithms.exe -i C:/example/path/measurement.mzML -o ../my/results -printfeatures` -
-Process the file measurement.mzML and write a file with every detected peak into the directory "results".
+Process the file measurement.mzML and write a feature list with every detected peak into the directory "results".

 `./qAlgorithms.exe -i ./allMeasurements -o ./results -printall` - searches the directory